denoland/std/.github/CONTRIBUTING.md

 Good: Cannot parse input x
 ```

-7. Messages should use a colon when providing additional information:
+7. Messages should use a colon when providing additional information.
+Periods
+   should never be used.
+Other punctuation may be used as needed:

 ```
 Bad: Cannot parse input x. value is empty
-Bad: Cannot parse input x, value is empty
 Good: Cannot parse input x: value is empty
 ```